isnotafunction/react-todo/README.md

 ## React To Do List with Local Storage

-A simple to to do list built with React.
+A simple to do list built with React.
 Deployed to Netlify: https://isnotafunction-react-todo.netlify.com/

 As a user, I can: